 printers) from their installed locations without authorization

-from the Office of Information Technology.
+from the Information Technology.

 Access to information sources/databases and installed software packages

 Individuals may use the University network to connect to information sources and databases provided by Marywood (e.g., library databases) or on the Internet.
 University-owned computers have installed software in accordance with the purpose or primary audience served by those computers.
 Employees will be provided with applications appropriate to their jobs.
 Laboratory computers will have software used by adjacent academic departments.

 • Users are required to honor intellectual property right of

 others by avoiding copyright infringement.

 • The policies and procedures of external networks, databases

 • Software must be used in full accord with license agreements